jacobxperez/rams/README.md

 ### Project Status

 Project under active development.
-We will be releasing daily to weekly iterations called [snapshots](https://github.com/jacobxperez/essentials/releases) rather then releasing a version each module has been assigned a unique version.
+Rather then releasing a version each module has been assigned a unique version.

 ## Getting Started